asm0dey/java-startup-time-confitura/slides.md

 # Enough about us :)

-## We are here today to tell you a story about...
+## I am here today to tell you a story about...

 <v-click><h2>YOU!</h2></v-click>

 ---
 class: statement